As one of the men says, “SPOTLIGHT was about trying to get in from the outside. In our film, we’re trying to get out.”

 Director: Penny Lane

 Throughout Richard Nixon’s presidency, three of his top White House aides obsessively documented their experiences with Super 8 home movie cameras.
 Young, idealistic and dedicated, they had no idea that a few years later they’d all be in prison.
 This unique and personal visual record, created by H.R.
 Haldeman, John Ehrlichman and Dwight Chapin, was seized by the FBI during the Watergate investigation, then filed away and forgotten for almost 40 years.
-Our Nixon is an all-archival documentary presenting those home movies for the first time, along with other rare footage, creating an intimate and complex portriat of the Nixon presidency as never seen before.
+OUR NIXON is an all-archival documentary presenting those home movies for the first time, along with other rare footage, creating an intimate and complex portrait of the Nixon presidency as never seen before.

 Director: Jesse Moss

-Producer: Jesse Moss and Amanda McBaine
+Producer: Jesse Moss & Amanda McBaine

-Director: Jeff Reichert, Farihah Zaman
+Director: Jeff Reichert & Farihah Zaman

-Producer: Dan O’Meara, Jeff Reichert & Farihah Zaman
+Producer: Jeff Reichert & Farihah Zaman

 SONG OF LAHORE examines the lives and the cultural heritage of Pakistan’s classical musicians, and asks whether there is still room for them in a society roiled by social and religious upheaval.
 After toiling in obscurity for years, an innovative album leads Sachal Studios to international acclaim, and a triumphant concert with Wynton Marsalis and his orchestra at Jazz at Lincoln Center.
 This feature length documentary by Academy Award winning filmmaker Sharmeen Obaid-Chinoy and Andy Schocken follows their dramatic journey, and asks if they will ever find an audience at home.